Riftriot/surferhead2/README.md

     npm install
     ```

-1. Run the [Hammerhead playground](./test/playground/server.js) to see our proxy in action
+1. Run the [Surferhead playground](./test/playground/server.js) to see our proxy in action

     ```cmd
     node node_modules/gulp/bin/gulp http-playground
     ```

-This opens a playground page where you can specify a webpage to proxy.
-Enter the page URL and hit **Proxy!**.
+This opens a playground page where you can specify a webpage to proxy in an iframe.
+Enter the page URL and hit **Attach to iframe**.

 ## Features

 * HTTP/HTTPS requests
 * WebSockets, EventSource
-* file upload
+* File upload
 * request events (`onRequest`, `onResponse`)
-* bypassing requests
+* Bypassing requests
-* custom UI on a web page

 ## Reporting Issues and Contributing